• Skip to primary navigation

 Add milk and vanilla extract after chia seeds have set, stir together.

-Top your chia seeds with mashed ripe banana, peanut butter, and chopped chocolate chips to make chia pudding with banana, peanut butter and chocolate.
-Add additional sweetener if needed.
+Top with mashed ripe banana, peanut butter, and chopped chocolate chips to make chia pudding with banana, peanut butter and chocolate.
+Add additional sweetener, if desired.

 Enjoy your peanut butter chia pudding immediately, or refrigerate in a airtight container for later.